 - ¼ teaspoon kosher salt and black pepper

-- Preheat oven to 400 degrees and bring out your salmon filets.
-Pat them dry on each side with a paper towel and place them on a baking sheet (I use parchment paper underneath for easy clean up).
+- Preheat oven to 400 degrees Fahrenheit and pat salmon fillets dry on each side, then place them on a baking sheet (I use parchment paper underneath for easy clean up).
 In a small pan, add pepitas in a single layer.
 Toast over medium heat until lightly browned, about 1-2 minutes or toast in the oven while pre-heating.
 Remove from heat and roughly chop or pulse in a small food processor till it forms into small crumbs.

-- Add chopped pepitas with minced garlic and sumac.
-Stir to combine.
-Sprinkle your salmon with salt and pepper and then slather your dijon mustard on top of each filet.
-Gently press your pepita mixture on top of each salmon.
+- Add chopped pepitas with minced garlic and sumac, and stir to combine.
+Sprinkle salmon with salt and pepper and then spread dijon mustard on top of each filet.
+Gently press the pepita mixture on top of each salmon.
 The dijon should hold most of the topping.

-- Bake for 15-20 minutes at 400 degrees, depending on the size of your salmon filet.
-Mine was about 1-½" and took 20 minutes for medium.
+- Bake for 15-20 minutes at 400 degrees F, depending on the size of your salmon fillet.
+Mine was about 1½" and took 18-20 minutes for medium.
 Serve immediately.

-- This really serves 2-3 people depending on how large you like your filets to be (or how much your significant other eats!).
+- This really serves 2-3 people depending on how large you like your fillets to be.